merokudao/farcaster-appstore-frame/README.md

 ## Check

 `ruff .`

-# Development

-Using PyCaster to build your frames backend is easy.
-I wrote a blog post about it at [https://pranavprakash.in/2024/02/12/building-a-farcaster-frame-in-python-with-flask/](https://pranavprakash.in/2024/02/12/building-a-farcaster-frame-in-python-with-flask/)

-If you have any questions, open an issue in this repo or [cast to me on Farcaster](https://warpcast.com/pranav)

 # Contributing

 We'd love to accept contriutions.
 Please open an issue with what you'd like to build and we'll discuss and take it from there.